-These are not your average shortbread.
-There are little candy bits baked into the shortbread, peppermint extract, and candies sprinkled on top…you can’t miss the peppermint.
+These are not your run-of-the-mill shortbread cookies.
+Little candy bits are baked into the shortbread, peppermint extract, and candies sprinkled on top…you can’t miss the peppermint in these babies!

 Once they are baked you will want to do a quick coat of frosting on the tops.
 I let the cookie kiss my frosting and flipped them over to dry.

-Make sure you sprinkle your crushed peppermint candy/candy canes on top quickly before you frosting glaze sets.
+Make sure you sprinkle your crushed peppermint candy/candy canes on top quickly before your frosting glaze sets.

 These cookies are great for a cookie exchange.
-Not only are they delicious, they are so pretty so you can feast with your eyes before your tastebuds.
+Not only are they delicious, but they are also so pretty that you can feast with your eyes before your tastebuds.